Does the smart car Crash Test Prove the Tridion Safety Cell Works?

 There is a wheel-absorbing impact design to assist with smart car safety in front/read end collision.

-Also, front/rear bumpers assist with the crumple zone the fortwo has.
+Also, front/rear bumpers assist with the crumple zone the smart fortwo has.

 A collapsible steering column limits injuries in the event of a crash.